IEEE-VIT/templa-rs/README.md

 3) Find the boilerplate you want
 4) Press [ENTER] to select it
 5) Start Coding

+You can exit the program at any time using `Ctrl+C`

 ### Running templa-rs
 #### Windows